alelouis/Digit-Recognition-Matlab-NN/README.md

 You can then use :
 `guessImg(prepareImg('name_of_your_file.bmp', columnatZero, mu, sigma, coef),net,classes)`

 Accepted image format is black and white 24bits bmp type.
-(I did some with in `images/` folder, you lazy)
+(I did some you can found in `images/` folder, you lazy)

 *Toolbox scripts written by M. Feuilloy ESEO*